Vraj-Data-Scientist/credit-card-launch-EDA-ABtesting/README.md

 ## Dataset

-The dataset consists of customer demographics, credit behaviors, and engagement metrics with the current credit card. **(If the dataset is publicly available, add the link here)**.
+The dataset consists of customer demographics, credit behaviors, and engagement metrics with the current credit card.
 ## Project Structure

 - **`Bank_Credit_Card_Launch_EDA.ipynb`** - Notebook with EDA to explore customer segments.